RahulSChand/batched-pytorch-ksvd/README.md

 `example_command.sh` contains example of how to run the batched KSVD on GPU using pytorch.

+Running `example_command.sh` computes the coefficient & basis of the given weight matrix & sparsity and saves it with `--save_name`.npy extension.

 This library was written as part of work at MSR India.